How to use

 6. Export results:

-*Models were trained on AT8-stained tau pathology images, but may generalise to other tau immunostains.
+* Models were trained on AT8-stained tau pathology images from representative frontal cortex regions, but may generalise to other tau immunostains and brain regions.

 Abbreviations